 And we’ve also had pretty good ideas that got shot down too fast because some well-meaning coach or mastermind member threw cold water on them.

-After working through these challenges with clients in many fields, and after watching some of my own bubbles burst after much-wasted effort, I created this 7-point checklist for my clients – and try to remember to use it myself before diving in to create my Next Big Thing.
+After working through these challenges with clients in many fields, and after watching some of my own bubbles burst after much-wasted effort, I created this 5-point checklist for my clients – and try to remember to use it myself before diving in to create my Next Big Thing.

 Once I got a fantastic idea for a telesummit.
 I presented the idea to half a dozen people who were equally enthused and who agreed to participate immediately.

 When I started to write the sales letter, the whole thing came apart.
 I couldn’t assemble a list of features and benefits, let alone an opening.
-I could explain how attendees would be transformed.
+I couldn’t explain how attendees would be transformed.

-Don’t worry if you don’t know how to write a sales letter.
-Draft out a headline and come up with the benefits.
 Write a paragraph about the outcome: “Imagine yourself spending an hour to create a blog post and then earning hundreds or even thousands of dollars from a program you didn’t even create.”

 “Imagine that…” might be a tired, trite copywriting phrase but it’s a good first start.

-7 – Does the idea hold up when you give it some time?
+5 – Does the idea hold up when you give it some time?

 I tend to be one of those people who hit the “send” button to announce an idea as soon as it crosses my mind.
 Then a few hours later, I sheepishly remove the social media posts I created and hope nobody noticed the emails I sent.